Clustering engine for millions of documents and gigabytes of textFree trial

 The Lingo4G Explorer application will let you get started quickly and tune every aspect of topic extraction and clustering.

-On modern hardware Lingo4G can index 200–500 MB of text per minute.
-Adding or updating docs does not require reindexing.
+Lingo4G can index 200–2000 MB of text per minute.
+Adding, updating or deleting docs does not require reindexing.

 Lingo4G exposes a JSON-based REST API you can call from any programming language to get analysis results.